bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like .LESS because I basically was doing that manually but it was making my code long from a stand point of having to research when corrections are needed.

+I haven't don't enough parametric mixins to fully have that mentally down yet, so I have no opinion either way currently.
+The concept of how to use it, I understand.

+.LESS may be the only part that really bothers me because its just knowing where to put what file so that the code runs properly based on the settings of the properities.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.